ByteriX/ImageLinter/README.md

   - cdr
 ```

 **sourcesExtensions** - array of extensions of source code files who contains using of pictures.
 This files will processining linter as sources.
 Default contains swift, mm, m.
+You can use any values, for example:
 ```yaml
 sourcesExtensions:
   - swift